Payment is due no later than the day the service is rendered. We accept cash, personal check, Visa, and MasterCard. Advance payments are accepted.

 Canine Daycare is much like a child daycare in that dogs can pass infections and viruses to each other.
 Please realize that when dogs come in contact with other dogs, there is always a chance of passing an unobserved illness.

 If your dog is coughing, sneezing, vomiting or has diarrhea, we will call you to pick him up.
 Dogs who become seriously ill or injured will be taken to the nearest vet at the owner’s expense.

-Also, dogs may get into ‘shoving matches’ over personal space.
+While every possible effort is made to keep your dog safe while in our care, dogs may occasionally get into ‘shoving matches’ over personal space.
 Even though we screen daycare candidates, accidents may occur during these situations.
 With a cage-less environment, you give up a certain security that a traditional kennel can provide.
-You need to decide if this is an acceptable risk for you & your dog.
+You need to decide if this is an acceptable risk for you and your dog.

 Read our daycare contract carefully before signing.

-We may recommend training lessons, for dogs that demonstrate potential, prior to admittance on a trail basis.
+We may recommend training lessons for dogs that demonstrate potential, prior to admittance on a trial basis.
 We recommend half day sessions for these companions.
-Dogs who have extreme seperation anxiety or have uncontrolled behavior that is not compatible with our environment will not be admitted into daycare.
+Dogs who have extreme separation anxiety or have uncontrolled behavior that is not compatible with our environment will not be admitted into daycare.